 Both these badges minimize the risk of buying your product for your backers.
 In fact, they can significantly increase the conversion rate.
 This was exactly the case when we added the badges on the page of one of our products — Winston.

-And contrary to popular belief — not that many backers will ask for a refund.
-With enough time to try out your product in a relaxed environment, backers aren’t rushing to find flaws with your product, but enjoy using it instead!
+And contrary to popular belief, not many backers will ask for a refund.
+With enough time to try out your product in a relaxed environment, backers aren’t rushing to find flaws with your product but enjoy using it instead!

 Note: Don’t include these if you’re not planning on upholding them.
 The crowdfunding ecosystem relies on trust, and this should not be abused.

-Make sure to integrate your campaign page with Google Analytics, which is the best tool to easily track your conversions and user behavior.
+Make sure to integrate your campaign page with Google Analytics, the best tool to track your conversions and user behavior easily.
 It can be used both on Kickstarter and Indiegogo.

 Another useful tool is the Facebook Pixel.
 It collects data that helps you measure, optimize and build audiences for your campaigns, also by means of retargeting to people who have already taken some kind of action on your page.